GlitchyTurtle/GlitchyTurtle/README.md

 ### My Absolute Favorites:

-- 💻 &nbsp; I love exploring new tech stack and building cool stuffs.
+- 💻 &nbsp; I love making games with unity or godot, minecraft mods or discord bots!
-- 📰 &nbsp; Reading & writing tech blogs whenever possible.
-- 🍕 &nbsp; Hackathons, meetups & tech events.
+- 🍕 &nbsp; Hackathons, game jams & more.

 ### Languages and Tools: